17 Nov Requiring Terminated Employees to Sign a COBRA Release

 Keep in mind that, while COBRA can be waived, each qualified beneficiary has an independent right to decide whether to elect COBRA coverage or to accept an offer of alternative coverage and waive the right to elect COBRA.
 Thus, even if an employee accepts alternative coverage, some or all of the other qualified beneficiaries in their family might elect COBRA instead of alternative coverage.

 Failing to properly provide COBRA coverage to departing employees can have a substantial negative financial impact on your organization.
-Let us help you better understand and manage your obligations.
+Our team of employee benefit plan experts can help you better understand and manage your obligations.
+Contact us today to see how we can partner with you.